 - Input vector layer: to select the layer to check.
-A Month one selected. - Geometry validity: give to the user the choice between Self intersections, Duplicate nodes, Polygon with less than 3 nodes. - Allowed geometry types: to allow only some geometry types like point, multipoint, line, multiline, polygon and multipolygon. - Geometry properties displays Polygons and multipolygons may not contain any holes and Multipart objects must consist of more than one part. - Geometry conditions: user can add some condition to validate the geometries with a minimal segment length, a minimum angle between segment, a minimal polygon area and sliver polygons detection. - Topology checks: checks for duplicates, for features within other features, overlaps smaller than a number, for gaps smaller than a number. - Tolerance: you can define here the tolerance for the check. - Output vector layer gives the choice to the user how get the result between modify the current layer and create a new layer.
+A Month Only selected features checkbox can filter the geometry to the one selected. - Geometry validity: give to the user the choice between Self intersections, Duplicate nodes, Polygon with less than 3 nodes. - Allowed geometry types: to allow only some geometry types like point, multipoint, line, multiline, polygon and multipolygon. - Geometry properties displays Polygons and multipolygons may not contain any holes and Multipart objects must consist of more than one part. - Geometry conditions: user can add some condition to validate the geometries with a minimal segment length, a minimum angle between segment, a minimal polygon area and sliver polygons detection. - Topology checks: checks for duplicates, for features within other features, overlaps smaller than a number, for gaps smaller than a number. - Tolerance: you can define here the tolerance for the check. - Output vector layer gives the choice to the user how get the result between modifiy the current layer and create a new layer.